 |52 Week Range||4.50 - 36.09|

 |PE Ratio (TTM)||N/A|

-Investors could make a short-term bullish play on the rate-sensitive sectors as these spaces will continue to trade smoothly if interest rates remain steady.
+Investors could make a short-term bullish play on the rate-sensitive sectors as these spaces will continue to trade smoothly if interest rates remain steady or decline in future.